-Right now, we are concerned for vulnerable children that are at extremely high risk as conflict escalates across Afghanistan.
-Children and families are increasingly displaced, causing them to miss crucial basics like healthcare and education.
+We are deeply concerned for children in Afghanistan who are suffering from the impacts of multiple crises.
+The change in Afghanistan’s regime last year has plunged the country into an unprecedented economic crisis combined with severe drought that now sees over half the population living in poverty.
+So many are displaced and are without crucial basics like food, water, healthcare and education.
 We urgently need your help to protect vulnerable children living in dangerous places affected by conflict, natural disasters, harmful cultural norms and the ongoing effects of the COVID-19 pandemic.
-Almost half the population in Afghanistan, 18.4 million people, have needed humanitarian and protection assistance in 2021 alone.
+Almost half the population in Afghanistan, 18.4 million people, needed humanitarian and protection assistance last year alone.
 This number continues to grow.

 A monthly gift of $20, will provide $120 worth of life-changing support to children whose lives are on the line, thanks to our partnerships with other organisations.

 World Vision is extremely concerned for children in Afghanistan.
 Young and adolescent girls and boys experience conflict and instability, displacement and multidimensional poverty distinctly and disproportionately.
-The current situation has impacted children greatly, compounding the child protection risks associated with the ongoing drought, internal displacement, COVID-19, and food and water insecurity.
+The recent conflict has impacted children greatly, compounding the child protection risks associated with the ongoing drought, internal displacement, COVID-19, and food and water insecurity.